Metriplectic relaxation to equilibria: Collision-like metric brackets

 where the eigenvalue $\lambda$ could be numerically estimated by means of Eq.~(\ref{eq:euler-ref-log-lambda}).
 The initial condition is the same as the one in Eq.~(\ref{eq:sv-ic}) except for the amplitude, which here is increased to $1/N = 10$.

-Fig.~\ref{fig:ge_sol} shows the initial condition, the final state after the relaxation and the usual scatter plot.
-In this case the solution of the solution of the variational principle (green crosses) is computed using the numerically computed values of $\fun{M}(\omega)$ and $\fun{S}(\omega)$ in Eq.~(\ref{eq:euler-ref-log-lambda}).
+Figure~\ref{fig:ge_sol} shows the initial condition, the final state after the relaxation and the usual scatter plot.
+In this case the solution of the variational principle (green crosses) is computed using the numerically computed values of $\fun{M}(\omega)$ and $\fun{S}(\omega)$ in Eq.~(\ref{eq:euler-ref-log-lambda}).
 Again we see evidence of complete relaxation of the system toward the solution of the variational principle.
-Fig.~\ref{fig:ge_diag} shows the expected behavior of entropy and Hamiltonian functions.
-It is worth noting that since entropy is not quadratic in $\omega$, the numerical scheme does not preserve the property of monotonic entropy dissipation, hence sufficiently small time steps must be used to ensure the the evolution of the system is approximated with sufficient accuracy.
+Figure~\ref{fig:ge_diag} shows the expected behavior of entropy and Hamiltonian functions.
+It is worth noting that since the entropy is not quadratic in $\omega$, the numerical scheme does not preserve the property of monotonic entropy dissipation, hence sufficiently small time steps must be used to ensure the the evolution of the system is approximated with sufficient accuracy.